k-flouris/cmf/README.md

 ## Simulated Datasets

-Our code supports a variety of simulated datasets, including spheres and fuzzy line manifolds embedded in higher dimensions.
+Our code supports a variety of simulated datasets, including spheres and fuzzy line manifolds embedded in higher dimensions, or make your own in two_d.py.

 To train our model on the sphere dataset, run: